icefire080/Deep_SNP_screen_and_RJF_identification/README.md

 # Deep_SNP_Screen_and_RJF_identification （DeepSNP&RJF-ID）

-DeepSNP&RJF-ID is a tool for molecular identification of Red Jungle Fowl (RJF).
-Sample the genotype of the chicken to be identified on the specified SNPs (~700) and input it into the AI ​​model in the tool to get the identification result of whether it is a red jungle fowl.
+DeepSNP&RJF-ID is a tool designed for the molecular identification of Red Jungle Fowl (RJF).
+It first samples the chicken’s genotype at approximately 300 specified SNPs and then analyzes this data through an AI model within the tool to determine whether the chicken is a true Red Jungle Fowl.

-In addition to providing the trained identification model, the tool also provides the entire training process code.
-The whole process includes
+In addition to providing a trained identification model, DeepSNP&RJF-ID also includes the complete training workflow, which comprises the following steps:

-1. Training data preparation: parse the sample VCF file and join label information.
+1. Training Data Preparation: Parsing sample VCF files and attaching corresponding label information.
-2. SNP fine screening: Use computer perturbation experiments to screen SNPs with high information content and high contribution to identification.
+2. SNP Refinement: Employing computational perturbation experiments to identify SNPs with high information content and strong discriminatory power.
-3. Identification model training: train a new model from scratch
+3. Model Training: Training a new identification model from scratch.
-4. Qualification model testing: Use the interface of the qualification model.
+4. Model Qualification and Testing: Using the built-in interface to validate and evaluate the trained model.

-In addition to the molecular identification of red junglefowl, the tool can also be used for the molecular identification of other species.
+Although designed specifically for Red Jungle Fowl identification, DeepSNP&RJF-ID can also be adapted for the molecular identification of other species.

 <p align="center">